runemadsen/runemadsen-2012/writings/printing-code/lecture-grid.md

 The concept of a generative grid system is extremely powerful, but also extremely underused.
 Even a simple thing like a flexible grid program is non-existent today.

 Today we'll go through the different types of grid systems, look at interesting examples, and look at how we can create and manipulate grid systems in code.
+If you feel like it, read [this brief introduction to the history of grid](http://www.graphics.com/modules.php?name=Sections&op=viewarticle&artid=620).

 Types of Grids